zyxrhythm/zyxw/README.txt

 Before you deploy this on your server, make sure:

+0. To read the license: https://github.com/zyxrhythm/zyxw/blob/Alpha/LICENSE
+0.5 To note this is an "Alpha" release.
+This version is far from being "refined".
+BUT AFAIK it is stable and works pretty well!     :0)

 1. Your server/host is running a Unix-like Operating System, like Ubuntu and CentOS!
 Though not necessary, but highly recommended, you should be able to install programs on the server: which can be done if you are able to login as the root user, or you have an account that has 'sudo priviledges'.